-Blue Jays fall to Orioles in crucial AL East rivalry game
+Blue Jays fall to Orioles in finale; begin crucial series against Red Sox Friday

 Facing Fister provides the Blue Jays’ biggest bats with a ripe opportunity to do some damage.
 Morales (7-for-22, 3 home runs), Bautista (6-for-15) and Donaldson (3-for-5) have each knocked around the right-hander, who was released from his minor-league deal with the Los Angeles Angels last Wednesday before being picked up by Boston two days later.

 Saturday’s match will likely be a different story.
-Sale, routinely among the American League’s best pitcher, has tormented the Blue Jays in six career starts.
+Sale, routinely among the American League’s best pitchers, has tormented the Blue Jays in six career starts.
 He has a 1.90 ERA against Toronto over his six seasons as a starter.
 In four starts and 33 total innings at Rogers Centre, his ERA is 1.33 and his ratio of walks plus hits per innings pitched (WHIP) is a sparkling 0.85.
 In his only start against Toronto this season, he pitched eight innings and allowed four hits in a 4-1 victory on April 20.

 Pomeranz, meanwhile, is a lesser-known quantity, having made only two career starts (four appearances) against Toronto, allowing four earned runs over 8 2/3 innings.